imon6898/imon6898/README.md

 I'm experienced in building layouts, integrating APIs, and working with Firebase services.
 With a strong understanding of software development principles (version control, testing, debugging, code review), I'm a team player with excellent communication skills, committed to delivering high-quality apps and the best user experience.

+> 🔧 Role: Lead Flutter Developer / Team Member (depending on the project)

 - 🚀 I'm a **Flutter Developer** with 5+ years of experience
 - 📱 I’ve developed and published multiple **live apps** on Play Store and App Store
 - 🔧 Skilled in **Flutter, Dart, Firebase, REST APIs, GetX, BLoC**